 Yes, every employee whose contract is terminated has physical and logical accesses removed.
 Access is also reviewed when needs and roles change.

 Do you log, monitor, and report all security events?

-Yes, we do for our products, or use logs from our providers and vendors.
-We monitor them continuously, depending on the sensitivity of information.
+Yes, and from our providers and vendors.
+We monitor them continuously, depending on the sensitivity the of information.